wadyyyyy/gsppd/README.md

 - **Data Ingestion:** Reading from disparate data sources (JSON, Excel).
 - **Data Normalization:** Merging spatial and tabular data into a strictly typed SQL schema.
 - **Go Proficiency:** Implementing file I/O, routing, and database drivers in Go, making it an excellent showcase for high-load data parsing services.

+## Status

+This repository contains a university coursework project and is preserved primarily for reference purposes.

+The code is provided as-is and has not been actively maintained since the completion of the coursework.